Eddy ChanFounding Partner at IntudoPanellist

 Profile

-Eddy Chan is a founding partner of Intudo, an investment firm with operations in Indonesia and Silicon Valley dedicated to: (1) bringing the world to Indonesia and Indonesia to the world; and (2) bringing the world to Silicon Valley and bringing Silicon Valley to the world, with over US$350 million in total assets under management.
+Eddy Chan is a founding partner of Intudo, an investment firm with operations in Indonesia and Silicon Valley dedicated to: (1) bringing the world to Indonesia and Indonesia to the world; and (2) bringing the world to Silicon Valley and bringing Silicon Valley to the world, with ~US$400 million in total assets under management.

 Intudo’s investors include leading institutions and family offices (including 30+ Forbes-listed billionaires and their affiliated businesses) spanning the United States, Asia, Europe, and the Middle East.
 Through the firm’s Beachhead Strategy, Intudo acts as an in-country concierge service for its global investors to tap into investment opportunities in Indonesia and Silicon Valley.
-Intudo also supports the digital transformation strategy of 40+ leading Indonesian conglomerates, acting as a critical conduit to the digital economy.

 Through Intudo Ventures, Intudo leverages a concentrated portfolio strategy to invest in Indonesian homegrown tech and tech-enabled companies.
 Intudo Ventures' portfolio companies include Xendit, Pintu, Pinhome, Jago, and more.